hturnbull93/makers_notes/skills_workshops/TDD_process.md

 - To check the functionality of the program is what we expect it to be
 - To make sure any changes to the program in the future do not break functionality
 - To make sure program doesn't do things we do not want
-- To force you to think about what you want out of ythe program
+- To force you to think about what you want out of the program
 - To demonstrate things about the program

 ### Why do we write tests before production code?